interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 SPSP provides for exchanging basic server details needed by a client to set up a STREAM connection.
 It is intended for use by end-user applications.

+### Definitions

+* **SPSP Client** - The application that uses SPSP to interact with the SPSP Server.
+* **SPSP Server** - The application that handles incoming SPSP requests from the SPSP Client.
+* **SPSP Endpoint** - The specific HTTPS endpoint on the SPSP Server used for setting up a payment.
+* **STREAM Module** - Software included in the SPSP Client and Server that implements the [STREAM](../0029-stream/0029-stream.md) protocol.

 ### Interfaces

 SPSP may be used by end-user applications, such as a digital wallet with a user interface to initiate payments.
-SPSP clients and servers use ILP modules to send and receive Interledger payments.
-SPSP [payment-pointers](../0026-payment-pointers/0026-payment-pointers.md) can be used as a persistent identifier on Interledger.
-SPSP payment-pointers can also be used as a unique identifier for an invoice to be paid or for a pull payment agreement.
+SPSP Clients and Servers use the STREAM Module to send and receive Interledger payments.
+[Payment pointers](../0026-payment-pointers/0026-payment-pointers.md) can be used as a persistent identifier on Interledger.
+Payment pointers can also be used as a unique identifier for an invoice to be paid or for a pull payment agreement.

 SPSP messages MUST be exchanged over HTTPS.

 ### Operation

-Any SPSP server will expose an HTTPS endpoint called the SPSP Endpoint.
-The client can query this endpoint to get information about the server's connection details, namely ILP address and a shared secret.
-The client can use this information to establish a STREAM connection.
+Any SPSP Server will expose an HTTPS endpoint called the SPSP Endpoint.
+The SPSP Client can query this endpoint to get information about the SPSP Server's connection details, namely the ILP address and a shared secret.
+The SPSP Client can apply this information to establish a STREAM connection using the STREAM Module.

-### Definitions

-* **SPSP Client** - The entity initiating a STREAM connection to the SPSP server
-* **SPSP Server** - The entity handling the incoming STREAM connection from the SPSP client
-* **SPSP Endpoint** - The specific HTTPS endpoint on the SPSP Server used for setting up a payment
-* **STREAM Module** - Software included in the SPSP client and server that implements the [STREAM](../0029-stream/0029-stream.md) protocol.

 ### Relation to Other Protocols

-SPSP is used for exchanging payment information before an ILP payment is initiated.
-The client and server use the [STREAM](../0029-stream/0029-stream.md) transport protocol to generate the ILP packets.
-The server generates the shared secret and ILP address to be used in STREAM and communicates it to the client over HTTPS.
+SPSP is used for exchanging connection information before an ILP payment or data transfer is initiated.
+The SPSP Client and Server use the [STREAM](../0029-stream/0029-stream.md) transport protocol to generate the ILP packets.
+The SPSP Server generates the shared secret and ILP address to be used in STREAM and communicates it to the client over HTTPS.

 ## Specification

-The SPSP endpoint is a URL the SPSP payment pointer resolves to, used by the client to query information about the server and set up payments.
-Clients MUST NOT send query string parameters in requests to the SPSP endpoint URL.
-Servers that receive query string parameters in an SPSP request MUST reject the request with a 400 Bad Request HTTP response code.
-Clients SHOULD treat the URL as opaque and not depend on any information they derive from the URL.
+The SPSP Endpoint is a URL the payment pointer resolves to, used by the SPSP Client to query information about the SPSP Server and set up payments.
+SPSP Clients MUST NOT send query string parameters in requests to the SPSP Endpoint URL.
+SPSP Servers that receive query string parameters in an SPSP request MUST reject the request with a 400 Bad Request HTTP response code.
+SPSP Clients SHOULD treat the URL as opaque and not depend on any information they derive from the URL.

-- [Payment-pointer](../0026-payment-pointers/0026-payment-pointers.md) (Recommended) `$alice.example.com` or `$example.com/bob`.
+- [Payment pointer](../0026-payment-pointers/0026-payment-pointers.md) (Recommended) `$alice.example.com` or `$example.com/bob`.
 This SHOULD be the only kind of SPSP identifier exposed to users.
 - Raw endpoint URL (Not recommended) `https://example.com/spsp/alice`.
-This SHOULD NOT be exposed to users, but SHOULD be supported by SPSP clients.
+This SHOULD NOT be exposed to users, but SHOULD be supported by SPSP Clients.

-The SPSP endpoint MUST respond to HTTPS `GET` requests in the following manner:
+The SPSP Endpoint MUST respond to HTTPS `GET` requests in the following manner:

 ### Query (`GET <SPSP Endpoint>`)

-The client queries the SPSP endpoint to get information about the server:
+The client queries the SPSP Endpoint to get information about the server:

 #### Request